Hello everyone. This is a tricky one and a long read; apologies in advance!

 From India, Hyderabad

-This guy has fallen into place, has been taken back into the main-fold of the organisation and is performing well and reporting through proper channels now.
-Although his supervisors are not openly appreciating him, he is no more a bone of contention.
-I guess top management too learnt a lesson out of this.
-So guys success for HR - for the time being at least :) Cheers!
+Hi folks, I want to share an update.
+I believe everyone involved has gained some takeaways from this episode, which eventually turned out to be positive.
+This individual has fallen into place, been reintegrated into the organization's main structure, and is now performing well and reporting through proper channels.
+Although his supervisors are not openly appreciating him, he is no longer a point of contention.
+I believe even the top management has learned a lesson from this.
+So, guys, success for HR - at least for the time being :) Cheers!

 From India, Pune